a-metta/react-markdown-previewer/README.md

 # Markdown Previewer

-This is a simple React powered app that lets you live preview markdown flavor text in the browser.
+This is a simple React powered app that lets you live preview for Github-flavored markdown in the browser.

 ## [Live demo](https://markdown-previewer-bxaruqjxby.now.sh/)